stateman24/Obsidian-Notes/Reading List/The Simarillion.md

 ---
+Author: Toikien
+Completed: false
-Status: Not started
+Status: false
-Type: Article
+Type: Book
+Rating: " ⭐⭐⭐⭐"
 ---
 > [!important]
 > Notion Tip: Use this page to keep track of all your notes and highlights.
 You can also reference other Notion pages by typing the [[ command.
 Learn more here.